-Companies are expected to regularly report on their performance through REEEP's Climate Invest system as well as the data platform Prospect.
+Companies are expected to regularly report on their performance through REEEP's Climate Invest system as well as the data platform Prospect11.
 The following table provides an overview of expected deliverables and related timelines.

 Deliverable Description Frequency Automated data transfer to Prospect The required data will be specified in the contract for selected companies.
 The data will be transferred automatically monthly through the Prospect platform.
-Monthly Regular project up- dates Meetings with the REEEP team to discuss: progress towards milestones and potential challenges progress towards securing co-financing and other financial milestones required technical assistance support Quarterly Milestone reports Reporting on progress towards milestones including the Impact Cost Ratio, social and environmental impact data, financial data (i.e. balance sheet, P&L and cashflow statement) as well as additional pre-defined milestones incl. supporting documentation Bi-annual, in connection to each milestone
+Monthly Regular project up- dates Progress towards milestones and potential challenges progress towards securing cofinancing and other financial milestones required technical assistance support Quarterly Milestone reports Reporting on progress towards milestones including the Impact Cost Ratio, social and environmental impact data, financial data (i.e. balance sheet, P&L and cashflow statement) as well as additional pre-defined milestones incl. supporting documentation Bi-annual, in connection to each milestone Annual implementation status review Assessment of possible needs to adjust milestones and related payments.
+Annually (submitted as part of the second milestone report of the year)

-&lt;sup>12 Companies are required to implement an IoT software that enables data collection through the Prospect platform.
+11 Companies are required to implement an IoT software that enables data collection through the Prospect platform.